walmartlabs/lumbar/docs/index.md

 general input from plugins and the `exports` or `module.exports` variable allowing for the module to expose functionality to the outside world.

-The output of a module can be customized
+The output of a module can be customized with two templates each of which will receive `scope` (the current module scope) and `name` (the current application name) as variables.

   * `moduleStartTemplate` : The code to be inserted in the compiled module source before the module content.
-Will recieve `scope`     as the only variable.
-This is in a format such as "Application['ModuleName']".
   * `moduleEndTemplate` : The code to be inserted in the compiled module source after the module content.
-Will recieve `scope`     as the only variable.
-This is in a format such as "Application['ModuleName']".

 An example in the config file (with the default values) would be: